Lolabird/odin-recipes/README.md

 - lists
 - links and images

 This is going to be a very bare bones project, at least to start, until I get further along.

-Apparently, some CSS will be added later down the road, so stay tuned!
+Alright!
+CSS has been added!